← Back to Blog

 1. High Cohesion, Low Coupling

 In package-by-layer, related classes are scattered across multiple packages.
 To understand the "user" feature, you need to jump between controller, service, repository, model, and dto packages.
-This is low cohesion—things that change together aren't stored together.
+Things that change together aren't stored together.

-In component-based structure, everything that changes together is in the same top-level package.
-When you modify user functionality, all relevant code is in the user package.
-High cohesion reduces cognitive load and makes changes faster.
+In component-based structure, everything that changes together lives in the same top-level package.
+When you modify user functionality, all the relevant code is in the user package.
+Less jumping around, less cognitive load.

 2. Easier Navigation and Discoverability